-Explain how federal funds will leverage those additional resources (private, state and local funds), including a description of how matching requirements will be satisfied
+Explain how federal funds will leverage those additional resources (private, state and local funds), including a description of how matching requirements will be satisfied identified in the plan

 Federal funds will be used to leverage other resources available to extend the level of assistance the City can provide or scope of project that can be undertaken.
 The City currently does not have any funding source that requires matching.
+HOME funds has an allocation of \$224,048.14 and SHIP funds has an allocation of \$918,083 for the current PY 2021-2022.

-If appropriate, describe publically owned land or property located within the jurisdiction that may be used to address the needs identified in the plan
+If appropriate, describe publically owned land or property located within the jurisdiction that may be used to address the needs